Freedom of Information (FOI)

 To help reduce fees and to minimize taxpayer expense, please narrow the scope of your request as much as possible.
 Also, you should try to specify a date range as our records date back more than a century.

 The Act allows us to withhold information if release would be an invasion of privacy or cause harm by one of the means listed in the Act, such as harming a law enforcement investigation or threatening anyone’s health or safety.
-If the City withholds any information, we will tell you which section or sections of the Act were used in making this decision.
+If the City withholds any information, we'll tell you which section or sections of the Act were used in making this decision.

 If we deny you access to any record or part of a record, you have the right to ask for a review by the British Columbia Information and Privacy Commissioner, an officer of the legislature who is independent of the government.